ramsankashok/ramsankashok/README.md

 - 🌱 I’m currently learning **Salesforce, Slack and etc.**

-- 👯 I’m looking to collaborate on **MuleSoft Community where people can share the knowledge with each other**
+- 👯 I’m looking to collaborate with **MuleSoft Community where people can share the knowledge to each other**

 - 🤝 I’m looking for help with **DataWeave Puzzles and Scripts**

 - ⚡ Fun fact **I love to share knowledge with self learning**

-## About me
+## 👋 About me
 - API / Integration Architect at [Aspire Systems](https://www.aspiresys.com/)
 - Integration Trailblazer
 - Certified MuleSoft Developer and Architect